12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 12. Tarama (Red caviar)

-Completely at home at a chic party, this is perfect as an hors d’oeuvre when it is paired with a humble cracker and a crisp white wine.
-Although caviar is infamous for its price, this spread can be made with inexpensive cod roe.
-Despite the lower cost, it still packs a nutritional punch.
+It is at home as an hors d’oeuvre, paired with a plain cracker and a crisp white wine.
+Although caviar is known for its price, tarama is usually made with inexpensive cod roe, so the cost stays low while the flavor stays rich.

 Final words